Aliases for RAI1 Gene

 RAI1 (Retinoic Acid Induced 1) is a Protein Coding gene.
 Diseases associated with RAI1 include smith-magenis syndrome and potocki-lupski syndrome.
-Among its related pathways are Metabolism and Arginine and proline metabolism.
+Among its related pathways are Metabolism and Metabolism.
 An important paralog of this gene is TCF20.

 UniProtKB/Swiss-Prot for RAI1 Gene